Lola Glaudini: Career

+In 2001, Lola Glaudini had a small role as Rada in the Ted Demme film Blow, and she later claimed in a podcast that star Johnny Depp had been verbally abusive to her when she interrupted him at the director's suggestion.
 Between 2001 and 2004 Glaudini had a recurring role on the HBO series The Sopranos as Federal Agent Deborah Ciccerone-Waldrup.
-In 2005 she was a regular on the CBS series Criminal Minds as Elle Greenaway, but left the show early in the second season.
+In 2005 she was a regular on the CBS series Criminal Minds as Elle Greenaway, but left Hollywood and the show early in the second season to do theater work back on the east coast.
 Before those roles she appeared on NYPD Blue as Dolores Mayo, a heroin-addicted office assistant.
 She has guest starred in The Good Guys, The King of Queens, Andy Richter Controls the Universe, Boomtown, Special Unit 2, Law & Order: Criminal Intent, Las Vegas, Monk, and ER.
 Glaudini also appeared briefly in the Neil LaBute film Your Friends & Neighbors.

 In the 2006 film Invincible, Glaudini had a brief role as the first wife of Vince Papale, played by Mark Wahlberg, where she is seen berating Papale's career failures and informs him of divorce.
 She played Kat Damatto on the NBC mini-series Persons Unknown in 2010.
 She costarred with Mark Harmon in the 2011 USA original movie Certain Prey, based on the bestselling book of the same name by John Sandford.